lucasjunqueira-var/simplekit/simplekitforms/README.md

 Additionally, on the "backup" page you can make a backup copy of all your forms and received responses, which can even be used to import them into another WordPress installation.

 <img width="1920" height="973" alt="forms07" src="https://github.com/user-attachments/assets/b7921565-d9a3-4757-90c7-016f733dad28" />

+## Frequently asked questions

+**How many forms can I register?
+How many responses can I receive for each one?**

+There are no limits to the number of forms and responses received.

+**How do I adapt the form display to my page layout?**

+When adding a form block to your posts or pages, one of the possible settings is the CSS styles used for rendering.
+You can adjust this CSS individually per block to suit your needs.